S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-the-process-of-writing-lab-reports.md

 A list of all the formatting rules is absolutely necessary.
 This could be something online, like ([Purdue Online Writing Lab (OWL)](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html)).
 Or it could be a reference book, such as the APA Publication Manual.
 There are rules for every part of a Lab Report.
 Don’t guess.
 Have this resource open and use it whilst you format each section.
 You’ll know you’re doing it right.

 A sample paper is so useful.
 You can see exactly how things can be formatted.
 You should be playing spot-the-difference between your work and the sample paper.
 If something looks different, you’re doing something wrong.
 Want a good APA sample paper?
-Here you go: [APA Sample Paper](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/apa_sample_paper.html).
+Here you go (credit to OWL Purdue): [APA Sample Paper](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/apa_sample_paper.html).

 The mark scheme.
 The best students will write to the mark scheme.
 They know what gets them marks, because they literally have the marking contract right in front of them.
 Find yours.